makinteract/andreaCV/src/Exhibitions.md

 <dt><i>Invited Talks & Exhibitions</i> 🎙</dt>
 <dd>

+- **"If All You Have is a Hammer" - Lab work** Invited lecture at The Universtity of Tokyo, Tokyo, Japan _(Host: Masahiko Inami, 23 April 2024)_.
 - **"If All You Have is a Hammer" - Lab Introduction** Invited seminar talk at Keio University Media Design lab, Tokyo, Japan _(Host: Kouta Minamizawa, 16 April 2024)_.
 - **"If All You Have is a Hammer" - Designing Digitally Augmented Physical Tools** Invited seminar talk at the University of Sydney, Australia _(Host: Anusha Withana, 14 February 2024)_.
 - **"If All You Have is a Hammer" - Designing Digitally Augmented Physical Tools** Invited seminar talk at the University of Queensland, Australia _(Host: Ben Matthews, 8 February 2024)_.